Web of Science

 The Web of Science (WoS; previously known as Web of Knowledge) is a paid-access platform that provides (typically via the internet) access to multiple databases that provide reference and citation data from academic journals, conference proceedings, and other documents in various academic disciplines.

-It was originally produced by the Institute for Scientific Information.It is currently owned by Clarivate (previously the Intellectual Property and Science business of Thomson Reuters).
+Until 1997, it was originally produced by the Institute for Scientific Information.
+It is currently owned by Clarivate.

-Background and history
+Web of Science currently contains 79 million records in the core collection and 171 million records on the platform.

+History

-A citation index is built on the fact that citations in science serve as linkages between similar research items, and lead to matching or related scientific literature, such as journal articles, conference proceedings, abstracts, etc. In addition, literature that shows the greatest impact in a particular field, or more than one discipline, can be easily located through a citation index.
+A citation index is built on the fact that citations in science serve as linkages between similar research items, and lead to matching or related scientific literature, such as journal articles, conference proceedings, abstracts, etc. In addition, literature that shows the greatest impact in a particular field, or more than one discipline, can be located through a citation index.
 For example, a paper's influence can be determined by linking to all the papers that have cited it.
 In this way, current trends, patterns, and emerging fields of research can be assessed.
-Eugene Garfield, the "father of citation indexing of academic literature," who launched the Science Citation Index, which in turn led to the Web of Science, wrote:
+Eugene Garfield, the "father of citation indexing of academic literature", who launched the Science Citation Index, which in turn led to the Web of Science, wrote:

-Search answer

-Web of Science is described as a unifying research tool that enables the user to acquire, analyze, and disseminate database information in a timely manner.
-This is accomplished because of the creation of a common vocabulary, called ontology, for varied search terms and varied data.
-Moreover, search terms generate related information across categories.

-Acceptable content for Web of Science is determined by an evaluation and selection process based on the following criteria: impact, influence, timeliness, peer review, and geographic representation.

-Web of Science employs various search and analysis capabilities.
-First, citation indexing is employed, which is enhanced by the capability to search for results across disciplines.
-The influence, impact, history, and methodology of an idea can be followed from its first instance, notice, or referral to the present day.
-This technology points to a deficiency with the keyword-only method of searching.

-Second, subtle trends and patterns relevant to the literature or research of interest, become apparent.
-Broad trends indicate significant topics of the day, as well as the history relevant to both the work at hand, and particular areas of study.

-Third, trends can be graphically represented.